 B. JOINT JURISDICTIONAL AND DEPARTMENT PLANNING

 The Capital Facilities chapter and the Capital Improvement Program enhance coordination between departments and agencies, reducing possible conflicts and overlapping projects.
-The County coordinates with other jurisdictions to prioritize lands needed for public facilities and areas of shared need through the joint planning process.
+The county coordinates with other jurisdictions to prioritize lands needed for public facilities and areas of shared need through the joint planning process.

 More information regarding how lands are identified for siting of essential public facilities can be found in the Land Use Chapter (Ch.
-2) of the County’s Comprehensive Plan.
-All capital facilities must have either a concurrency mechanism or an adequacy mechanism to trigger appropriate reassessment if services falls below the adopted level of service standards.
-If the adopted level of service is not achievable within the projected funding capacities the county is required to address the funding inadequacy.
-This may be accomplished by completing any combination of the strategies found in objective 1-G and other GMA compliant methods for addressing shortfalls.
+2) of the county’s Comprehensive Plan.
+All capital facilities must have either a concurrency mechanism or an adequacy mechanism to trigger appropriate reassessment if services fall below the adopted level of service standards.
+If the adopted level of service is not achievable within the projected funding capacities, the county is required to address the funding inadequacy.
+This may be accomplished by completing any combination of the strategies found in Objective 1-G (Section III) and other GMA compliant methods for addressing shortfalls.
 The adjustment to land use to achieve levels of service standards is a means to attain concurrency.
 Concurrency refers to the timely provision of public facilities and services relative to demand for them.

-Transportation standards are the only facility required to have concurrency mechanism pursuant to GMA.
-Adequacy mechanism for other facilities have been developed to meet the requirements of GMA Goal 12.
+Transportation infrastructure are the only facilities required to have concurrency mechanism pursuant to GMA.
+Adequacy mechanisms for other facilities have been developed to meet the requirements of GMA Goal 12.